 Ever since its early days as a bustling Roman trading port, London has been a thriving city of industry and commerce.
 From the Danish mercantile settlers of the 9th century to the financial services and tech booms of the 20th and 21st centuries respectively, London is a city synonymous with trade, enterprise, and technological innovation.

 Today, London remains a thriving financial, commercial and technological hub with over a million private business enterprises recorded in the city in Q4 of 2022.
 A migration of capital from silicon valley has revitalised the city’s tech sector.
 Science accounts for the greatest proportion of businesses in the city with 388,664 companies servicing the sector (14.3% of all London businesses).
 However, we remain a nation of shopkeepers, and retail and wholesale still account for 378,722 London businesses (13.9%).

-Although Brexit, global conflict and economic downturn have cast a pall of uncertainty over the city’s business landscape, there are many growth sectors that are still rife with opportunity.
+Despite uncertainties caused by Brexit, global conflict, and economic downturn, there are many growth sectors that are still rife with opportunity, driven by emerging business trends.
 Indeed, new business growth in London reached an eight-year high in 2022.
 If you want to start a business in London, read on to discover 8 business ideas in London with great potential.